FDio/csit/docs/tag_documentation.rst

     Traffic stream with 100 000 unique flows (100 IPs/users x 1000 UDP ports) in
     one direction.

+.. topic:: HOSTS_1024

+    Stateless or stateful traffic stream with 1024 client source IP4 addresses, usually with 63 flow differing in source port number.
+Could be UDP or TCP.
+    If NAT is used, the clients are inside.
+Outside IP range can differ.

+.. topic:: HOSTS_4096

+    Stateless or stateful traffic stream with 4096 client source IP4 addresses, usually with 63 flow differing in source port number.
+Could be UDP or TCP.
+    If NAT is used, the clients are inside.
+Outside IP range can differ.

+.. topic:: HOSTS_16384

+    Stateless or stateful traffic stream with 16384 client source IP4 addresses, usually with 63 flow differing in source port number.
+Could be UDP or TCP.
+    If NAT is used, the clients are inside.
+Outside IP range can differ.

+.. topic:: HOSTS_65536

+    Stateless or stateful traffic stream with 65536 client source IP4 addresses, usually with 63 flow differing in source port number.
+Could be UDP or TCP.
+    If NAT is used, the clients are inside.
+Outside IP range can differ.

+.. topic:: HOSTS_262144

+    Stateless or stateful traffic stream with 262144 client source IP4 addresses usually with 63 flow differing in source port number.
+Could be UDP or TCP.
+    If NAT is used, the clients are inside.
+Outside IP range can differ.

 Test Category Tags
 ------------------